BunsDev/summarize-urls/docs/cli.md

 ## Auto mode

 When a CLI is installed, auto mode prepends CLI attempts before API models in this order:
-Claude → Gemini → Codex.
+Gemini.

+Why: performance.
+Claude/Codex CLIs were slower + higher variance in practice, so they’re opt-in via `cli.enabled`.

 Control which CLIs are considered:

-- `cli.enabled` is an allowlist (when omitted, all three are enabled).
+- `cli.enabled` is an allowlist (when omitted, only `gemini` is enabled).
 - Set `cli.enabled: []` to disable all CLI attempts in auto mode.

 Disable globally: